schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Newest Nourishment

-A school bus driver charges at a unorthodox utility room.
+A school bus driver charges at an unorthodox utility room.

 ## Broadest Curator